 For a dynamic warmup before cycling or running, perform 1-2 sets of 8-12 reps, taking 30-60 sec between sets and no more than 2-3 minutes between exercises before a run or bike.
 "We like to say that this turns on the working muscles," Sumbal says.

-Fire Hydrant (with a band) - Place a light resistance band around your legs, just above your knees.
+- Fire hydrant (with a band): Place a light resistance band around your legs, just above your knees.
 Come down on all fours.
-Keeping the bend in your knee, raise and drive it out to the side.
+Keeping the bend above your knees, raise and drive one knee out to the side (like a dog lifting its leg to a fire hydrant).
 Slowly return to start.
 Complete full rep range for each side.
 "Make sure your hip doesn't drop when you move either leg out," Sumbal says.

-Donkey Kick - Come on all fours parallel to a mirror, if possible, to watch your form.
-Keep your foot flexed and drive it straight up toward the ceiling.
+- Donkey kick: Come on all fours parallel to a mirror, if possible, to watch your form.
+You'll work one leg at a time.
+Keep your foot flexed as you drive it straight up toward the ceiling.
 Do this slowly.
 "Some people rotate their foot in or out, which demonstrates weak glute muscles," Sumbal says.
 For a little more difficulty, add a 2-6 lb ankle weight.